bmanandhar/bijaya-github-io/README.md

 * Some demos on animation
 * Use of 'this' keyword in javaScript/jQuery on image fading
 * Combined effect of css and jQuery mouseleave() method
-* change in the value css property on hover using jQuery
+* Change in the value css property on hover using jQuery
+* Simple jQuery-Effects examples on animation

 #### Other projects added to this:
 * Weather App: https://codepen.io/bmanandhar/pen/yvbyVL